Harold Ballard: Criminal trial and the Summit Series

 Shortly after taking control of the Leafs, Ballard stood trial on 49 counts of fraud, theft and tax evasion involving $205,000.
 He was accused by the Crown attorney of using funds from Maple Leaf Gardens Ltd. to pay for renovations to his home on Montgomery Rd., in Etobicoke.
 Funds were also used to renovate his Midland cottage, to rent limousines for his daughter's wedding in 1967, and to buy motorcycles for his sons (passing off the expense as hockey equipment for the Marlboros), as well as placing money belonging to the corporation into a private bank account that he controlled along with Stafford Smythe.
 Ballard pleaded not guilty to all charges.

 At the same time, Hockey Canada and the NHL Players Association had negotiated an agreement to hold an eight-game tournament between Canadian professional hockey players and the top players from the Soviet Union.
 The tournament would become known as the Summit Series.
 Just as Ballard's trial was beginning, he told Hockey Canada that they were welcome to use any member of the Leafs on the Canadian team, could use Maple Leaf Gardens for their training camp, and could use the building for any or all of the games in the series, with the Gardens' share of the gate receipts being donated to the NHL players' pension fund.
 Ballard then partnered with long-time rival Alan Eagleson and Eagleson's client Bobby Orr to get the television rights to the series, which would be used to benefit Hockey Canada and the players' union.
 At no time before or after his trial did Ballard show any interest in being associated with Eagleson or in having members of the Leafs play the Soviets, and the move was widely seen to be a means to generate favourable public relations.
 At the conclusion of the series, Ballard sent a bill to Hockey Canada for use of the building.

-In August, just weeks before the series began, Ballard was convicted on 47 of the charges.
+In August 1972, just weeks before the series began, Ballard was convicted on 47 of the charges.
 Two months later, he was sentenced to nine years in a federal penitentiary.
 After a brief stay at Kingston Penitentiary, he was moved to a minimum-security facility that was part of Millhaven Institution.
-He finished his sentence at a halfway house in Toronto, and was paroled in October 1973 after serving a third of his sentence.
+He finished his sentence at a halfway house in Toronto, and was paroled in October 1973.
 After his parole, he stated that prison life was like staying in a motel, with colour television, golf, and steak dinners.
 Ballard even claimed to possess photographs of himself drinking beer with corrections officers and wearing one of their uniforms.
 During the time Harold was in prison, his son Bill managed Maple Leaf Gardens.